The information in this article applies to:

 The Reference Display does print if it is visible.

-- After verifying that everything looks as expected in the Print Preview, now you can select File> Print> Print and attempt to print your view again, making sure to double check to make certain that the printer or plotter name you want to print to is the one which is displayed in the Print dialog.
+- After verifying that everything looks as expected in the Print Preview, select File> Print> Print and print your view.
+Make sure that the printer you want to use is selected.

-To set the printer or plotter as your default
+To set the default printer on your computer

-- If you are able to print to PDF successfully, try printing the PDF file to your printer.
+- If you are able to create a PDF successfully, try sending the PDF file to your printer.